Understanding Hormonal Crosstalk in Arabidopsis Root Development via Emulation and History Matching: Methods

-Aside from the above concerns, the posterior of a Bayesian analysis (especially in high-dimensional models) often occupies only a tiny volume of the input space.
-Obtaining a sufficiently accurate emulator over the whole input space will still require far too many model evaluations, and hence an iterative strategy such as history matching is required.
-History matching is designed to efficiently cut out the uninteresting parts of the input space, and to then provide highly accurate emulators over the region of interest $\bestset$, where the vast majority of the Bayesian posterior should lie.
-A detailed Bayesian analysis can then be accurately performed within this much smaller volume of input space, using the accurate final wave emulators, if required.
-History matching can therefore be thought of as a useful precursor to a full Bayesian analysis, or as a useful analysis to perform in its own right, for modellers who do not wish to make the detailed specifications (or the corresponding robust analysis \cite{Berger:2000aa, berger1, watson2016}) that make the full Bayesian approach meaningful.
-We refer the interested reader to the extended discussion in \cite{BUCSBM}, comparing history matching, MCMC and also the recently popular ABC.
+Aside from the above concerns, the posterior distribution of a Bayesian analysis (especially in high-dimensional models) often concentrates over a small subspace of the initial input domain of interest $ \setx_0 $.
+Obtaining a sufficiently accurate emulator over the whole input space will still require far too many model evaluations, and hence an iterative strategy such as history matching may be utilised.
+History matching is designed to efficiently cut out the uninteresting parts of the input space, thus allowing more accurate emulators to be constructed over the region of interest $\bestset$, where the vast majority of the mass of the posterior distribution should lie.
+A detailed Bayesian analysis can then be accurately performed within this much smaller volume of input space, where the full probabilistic specifications can now be considered more carefully.
+History matching can therefore be used as a useful precursor to a full Bayesian analysis, or as a form of analysis in its own right, particularly for modellers who do not wish to make the detailed specifications (or the corresponding robust analysis \citep{Berger:2000aa, berger1, watson2016}) that make the full Bayesian approach meaningful.
+There are other alternatives to history matching or a full Bayesian analysis, including the popular approach of Approximate Bayesian Computation (ABC) \citep{BSWT, ABCGE}, which could also be useful in this context.
+In particular, \citet{AABCGP} incorporates history matching into an ABC paradigm.
+For further information about how history matching can fit into a Bayesian paradigm, we refer the interested reader to the \ian{extended discussions in \cite{BUCSBM}, and for a direct comparison between history matching and ABC see \cite{ABCSBI}}.